A server-first Node.js framework. Zero runtime dependencies.

 Security headers on every response.

-X-Frame-Options,X-Content-Type-Options,Referrer-Policy,Permissions-Policy,Cross-Origin-Opener-Policy— all set automatically, including on 404 and 500 pages. -
+X-Frame-Options,X-Content-Type-Options,Referrer-Policy,Permissions-Policy,Cross-Origin-Opener-Policy— set automatically, including on 404 and 500 pages. -

 Declarative state constraints.